onflow/flow-js-testing/docs/contracts.md

 main();
 ```

-In a bit more rare case you would want to deploy contract code not from existing template file, but rather
+In the rare case you would want to deploy contract code not from an existing template file, but rather
-from string representation of it. `deployContract` method will help you achieve this.
+from a string representation of it, the `deployContract` method will help you achieve this.

 ## `deployContract(props)`